-The Planning Management Committee meets every four weeks, on Wednesdays at 7.00 pm.
+The Planning Management Committee meets every four weeks, on Mondays at 7.00 pm.
 The meetings are in the council chamber, Cedar Drive, Thrapston (See Calendar of Meetings).

 Planning Management Committee (formerly known as Development Control Committee) agendas are available on the council's website.